Note: This post was updated in May 2026 to reflect accurate information and changes since the initial publish date.

 If this makes you uncomfortable (and it probably should), you do have options.

-If you’ve got at least 16 GB of memory, you could potentially run GPT-OSS on your own computer.
-No middlemen.
-No filters.
-No surveillance.
-Just raw, local AI power that never leaves your machine.
-Ever.
+If you’ve got at least 16 GB of memory, you could potentially run GPT-OSS-20b on your own computer.
+No ChatGPT cloud account.
+No OpenAI-hosted chat pipeline.
+No cloud-side human review if you’re truly running it locally.
+Just local AI that doesn’t need to send your prompts to ChatGPT.
 And the best part?
-It’s free, as long as you paid a decent amount of money for a good computer.
+It’s free, as long as you paid a decent amount of money for a good computer. - Use Privacy Best Practices with ChatGPT

 Although certainly not as private and secure as the first two, you can keep your conversations more private than before by following ChatGPT’s best practices for privacy.

 These solutions won’t hold your hand through a crisis the way OpenAI’s systems try to, but if privacy is your priority, and you’re not doing stupid shit, they’re the way to go.
 With that said, don’t break the law.
-We don’t condone, we want nothing to do with it, and neither should you.
+We don’t condone it, we want nothing to do with it, and neither should you.

 Wrapping It Up